wenwanzeng/ES_Analysis_Tools/README.md

 }
 ```

-This is the safest choice when your naming convention is fixed and you want reproducible behavior.
+For fixed naming conventions, a manual mapping is the safest and most reproducible choice.

 ---

-## What is already good about this tool

-Compared with a one-off local plotting script, this version is already suitable for a GitHub repo because it has:
+## Design considerations

+The current implementation is designed to be more reusable than a one-off local plotting script.
+It provides:

-- command-line arguments
+- command-line execution
+- batch processing for multiple jobs
-- structured output folders
+- structured output directories
-- log files and run summaries
+- run logs and summary files
-- batch processing of many jobs
-- clear separation between raw transitions, plotting transitions, and spectrum data
+- explicit separation between raw transitions, annotated transitions, and plotted transitions

-That makes it a decent first module in a larger excited-state analysis toolbox.
+- reproducible export of spectrum figures and data tables

+These design choices make the tool easier to maintain and extend as part of a broader excited-state analysis toolbox.

 ---

+## Future directions

+This repository is expected to grow gradually as additional workflow modules become available.

-## Recommended future additions
+Likely future additions include:

-When you add more tools to this repository later, a clean direction would be:

-1. keep each workflow as an independent script under `scripts/`
-2. keep one top-level README for the whole repository
-3. add one short usage section for each tool
-4. only split into subpackages when the repo becomes clearly multi-module

-For your next planned feature, a natural next addition would be something like:
+- QM/MM cluster analysis wrappers
+- HOMO–LUMO analysis helpers
+- excited-state charge-transfer and IFCT analysis tools
+- additional plotting and reporting utilities for excited-state calculations

+A natural example of a future addition would be:

 ```text
 scripts/qmmm_cluster_analysis.py
 ```

-That will fit very naturally into the current repository layout.
+As more tools are added, the repository can remain organized by keeping each workflow self-contained under `scripts/`, while documenting them centrally through the top-level `README.md`.

 ---

-## Citation / acknowledgement
+## Acknowledgement

-If you use this repository in a paper or internal workflow note, please cite the underlying computational tools appropriately, especially **Multiwfn**.
+If you use this repository in academic work or internal workflow documentation, please make sure to properly acknowledge the underlying computational software, especially **Multiwfn**.

+---

+## Status

+This repository is under active development.

+The current version is already usable for Multiwfn-based SS/TT state-resolved spectrum analysis, and additional workflow tools will be added over time.